pancsta/asyncmachine-go/pkg/rpc/README.md

 ## Components

-### Network Machine
+### Network State Source

-Any state machine can be exposed as an RPC network machine, as long as it implements [`/pkg/rpc/states/Network MachineStructDef`](/pkg/rpc/states/ss_rpc.go).
+Any state machine can be exposed as an RPC state source, as long as it implements [`/pkg/rpc/states/StateSourceSchemaDef`](/pkg/rpc/states/ss_rpc.go).
-This can be done either manually, or by using state helpers ([SchemaMerge](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine.TimeSum), [SAdd](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#SAdd)), or by generating a schema file with [am-gen](/tools/cmd/am-gen/README.md).
+This can be done either manually, or by using state helpers ([SchemaMerge](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine.SchemaMerge), [SAdd](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#SAdd)), or by generating a schema file with [am-gen](/tools/cmd/am-gen/README.md).
 It's also required to have the states verified by [Machine.VerifyStates](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine.VerifyStates).
 Network Machine can send data to the client via the `SendPayload` state.